arpo/video-sync/README.md

 4. Use the MIDI controls for real-time adjustments during the performance.
 5. Combine with video playback for complex, multimedia performances.

+## Audio Filters

+SyncWave includes high-pass and low-pass filters for shaping the audio, now with logarithmic scaling for more precise control over lower frequencies:

+- Low-Pass Filter: Allows frequencies below the cutoff point to pass through, creating a "muffled" or "warm" sound as you lower the frequency.
+- High-Pass Filter: Allows frequencies above the cutoff point to pass through, useful for removing low-end rumble or creating "thinner" sounds as you raise the frequency.

+The filters use a logarithmic scale, which provides:
+- More sensitive control at lower frequencies where small changes are more audible
+- A more natural mapping to how humans perceive pitch

+These filters can be controlled via the UI sliders or MIDI control:

+- UI Sliders: Found in the control panel, allowing precise adjustment of cutoff frequencies.
+- MIDI Control:
+  - Slider 5 (CC 17): Controls the Low-Pass Filter
+  - Slider 7 (CC 79): Controls the High-Pass Filter

+The filter frequencies range from 20 Hz to 22050 Hz, covering the entire range of human hearing.
+Due to the logarithmic scaling:
+- The lower half of the slider's range focuses on frequencies from 20 Hz to about 1 kHz
+- The upper half of the slider's range covers frequencies from about 1 kHz to 22050 Hz

+This scaling allows for fine-tuning of bass and mid-range frequencies while still providing control over the higher frequencies.

 ## MIDI Control

 SyncWave supports MIDI control for various parameters and actions.
-Connect a MIDI controller to your computer and use the following mappings:
+The current mapping is optimized for the Worlde Orca PAD48 MIDI controller.
+Connect your MIDI controller to your computer and use the following mappings:

+### Sliders
 - Slider 1 (CC 114): Intensity Threshold
 - Slider 2 (CC 18): Hard Flash Threshold
 - Slider 3 (CC 19): Hue
 - Slider 4 (CC 16): Saturation
-- Slider 5 (CC 17): [Available for future use]
+- Slider 5 (CC 17): [Unassigned]
+- Slider 6 (CC 91): Low-Pass Filter (logarithmic scale)
+- Slider 7 (CC 79): High-Pass Filter (logarithmic scale)
-- Slider 6 (CC 91): Page Scrolling
+- Slider 8 (CC 72): Page Scrolling

+### Buttons
-- Button 1 (Note 44): Trigger Strobe Effect
+- Button 1x1 (Note 44): Trigger Strobe Effect
-- Button 2 (Note 45): Toggle Flash Effects
+- Button 1x2 (Note 45): [Unassigned]

-Scrolling Control:
-- Use Slider 6 to control page scrolling
-- The middle position of the slider (around 63) represents no scrolling
+- Button 1x3 (Note 46): [Unassigned]
+- Button 1x4 (Note 47): [Unassigned]
+- Button 1x5 (Note 76): [Unassigned]
+- Button 1x6 (Note 77): [Unassigned]
+- Button 1x7 (Note 78): [Unassigned]
+- Button 1x8 (Note 79): [Unassigned]

+### Control Details

+- Intensity Threshold: Adjusts the sensitivity of the audio-reactive effects.
+- Hard Flash Threshold: Sets the point at which the flash effect reaches full intensity.
+- Hue: Changes the color of the flash effect.
-- Moving the slider up from the middle position scrolls the page down
+- Saturation: Controls the vibrancy of the color in the flash effect.
+- Low-Pass Filter: Allows frequencies below the cutoff point to pass through.
+Moving the slider to the right decreases the cutoff frequency, creating a "muffled" or "warm" sound.
+- High-Pass Filter: Allows frequencies above the cutoff point to pass through.
+Moving the slider to the right increases the cutoff frequency, useful for removing low-end rumble or creating "thinner" sounds.
-- Moving the slider down from the middle position scrolls the page up
+- Page Scrolling: Controls the scrolling of the page.
+The middle position is neutral, moving up scrolls down, and moving down scrolls up.
-- The further you move the slider from the center, the faster the scrolling speed
-- Return the slider to the middle position to stop scrolling
+- Strobe Effect: Triggers a short burst of rapid flashing.

+Note: The filter controls use a logarithmic scale, providing more precise control over lower frequencies where small changes are more audible.

-Note: MIDI mappings can be customized in the `main.js` file.
-The current maximum scroll speed is set to 20 pixels every 50 milliseconds, but you can adjust these values in the `main.js` file to suit your preferences.
+MIDI mappings can be customized in the `main.js` file if you need to adapt the controls for a different MIDI controller or prefer a different layout.

 ## PWA Installation